 - Use the child and dependent care credit.

-- Ask your employer about flexible-spending accounts, which will allow you to save on taxes by paying child care costs with pretax dollars.
+- Ask your employer about Dependent Care Flexible Spending Accounts (DCFSAs), which will allow you to save on taxes by paying child care costs with pretax dollars.

-- Telecommute, job-share or work flexible hours to reduce time away from home.
+- Telecommuting, job-sharing, and flexible schedules (flex-schedules) can reduce time away from home.